 Demand Is Said To Be Inelastic When

 When economists say that demand is inelastic, they're describing a specific situation where the quantity demanded of a good or service doesn't change much, even when its price does.
 This concept is crucial for businesses, policymakers, and even individuals to understand, as it has far-reaching implications for pricing strategies, tax policies, and overall market behavior.
-Let's dive deep into what inelastic demand truly means, explore the factors that cause it, examine real-world examples, and discuss its consequences.
+Let's dive deep into what inelastic demand truly means, explore the factors that cause it, examine real-world examples, and discuss its consequences That alone is useful..

 Understanding Elasticity of Demand

-Before we delve into inelastic demand, it's essential to grasp the broader concept of price elasticity of demand.
+Before we get into inelastic demand, it's essential to grasp the broader concept of price elasticity of demand.
 This measures how responsive the quantity demanded of a good is to a change in its price.
-In other words, it tells us how much the demand for something will go up or down if the price changes.
+Simply put, it tells us how much the demand for something will go up or down if the price changes.

 The formula for price elasticity of demand is: